JithinPavithran/EasyNetIITM/README.md

 ### Environment

 The project is developed as a Qt Application to ensure the cross platform compatibility.
 While UI related code are written in C++, the core parts including loggin into Netaccess portal is done using Python, which is triggered from C++.

+**-- The project is no more supported as it will be rewritten in pure Python soon --**